Need an easier read? Change your font

 Audio version available to support all learning styles.
 Press play to listen!

 These muscles lie deep in the abdomen, alongside the lumbar vertebrae and pelvis.
-Together, they play key roles in posture, hip movement, and protecting the organs located behind the peritoneum.
+Together, they play key roles in posture and hip movement.

 There are four main muscles in this region: